Expert Reviews – Majete WR

 4/5

 Majete, in southern Malawi, is beautiful with its gentle rolling hills, lush miombo woodlands and majestic Shire River forging its way to the Zambezi.
-But if you’d have visited 15 years ago, you’d have seen very little wildlife – it had almost been poached out.
-Now, thanks to the efforts of NGO African Parks, which manages the reserve, it’s home to around 12,000 animals, including the Big Five.
+But if you’d have visited 20-odd years ago, you’d have seen very little wildlife – it had almost been poached out.
+Now, thanks to the efforts of the NGO African Parks, which manages the reserve, it’s home to around 12,000 animals, including the Big Five.
 Animal relocations, improved security and better standards of living, education and employment prospects for local people have all contributed to making this one of Malawi’s best safari destinations.
 It’s a small park, about 700km2, with good roads and signage for self-drivers.
-Although there aren’t many places to stay, they do cover all budgets from community campgrounds to the luxurious Mkumuladzi Lodge.
+Although there aren’t many places to stay, they do cover all budgets from community campgrounds to the luxurious Mkulumadzi Lodge.
 I visited in the wet season and although the verdant vegetation and hilly landscape meant that the wildlife was tricky to spot, it was still worthwhile and we did in fact see several nyala: rare antelopes with strange devil-like faces.

 Expert